Travel apps – Hotels, flights, transportation, communication, handyman

 Uber

 Uber is a taxi app and service that is easy to use, cheap, convenient and fast – provided they actually have a running operation where you are going.
 Particularly in Europe there have been some problems for this company to comply with government regulations and therefore their services have been discontinued in several countries.
+In Europe Bolt is a service provider of the same kind.

 Communication

-Back in the old days I would write lengthy airmail letters to my family back home on long journeys, or send a postcard on shorter holidays that would arrive after I had returned home.
+Many years ago I would write lengthy airmail letters to my family back home on long journeys, or send a postcard on shorter holidays that would arrive after I had returned home.
 Later I would write an email from an internet cafe.
 These days I make a phone call, a video call, or simply share my adventures on social media.
 Here are some more travel apps to consider.

 Postagram